SalmaLoum/salma-portfolio/README.md

 ## Description

-With a crowded job hunting marketplace, this is my attempt to make my portofolio fit the developer mold.
+In a crowded job-hunting marketplace —this is my attempt to make my portfolio fit the developer mold.
+Check my portfolio out!

 ## Table of Contents (Optional)